Please note that all images on this site are copyrighted by the artist and may not be reproduced in any manner. Pet Photo Tips

 AVOID SUNNY LOCATIONS; SHOOT IN BRIGHT SHADE OR ON CLOUDY DAYS

 The animal photographer loves bright but overcast days!
 Wait for the clouds to block out the sun, or shoot your pictures in the shade of a building.
 Under these conditions the light is much more even and you won’t get the harsh brights and dark darks that make detail in photos difficult to see.
-Take note to avoid sunny or bright distant backgrounds (this is called backlighting) because this can cause the light meter to trigger an improper exposure.

 WHERE AND HOW TO STAND